8.185 SEXUAL EXPLOITATION OF CHILD—POSSESSION OF CHILD PORNOGRAPHY

-"Visual depiction" includes undeveloped film and video tape, and data that has been stored on computer disk or data that has been stored by electronic means and that is capable of conversion into a visual image.
+"Visual depiction" includes undeveloped film and video tape, and data stored on a computer disk or data stored by electronic means and capable of conversion into a visual image.

 A "minor" is any person under the age of 18 years.